What an Estate in Expectancy Actually Is

 Future Interests Can Be Sold, Inherited, or Given Away

 One of the most important things to understand about estates in expectancy is that they are fully transferable.
-The holder of a future interest can sell it, leave it to someone in a will, or pass it through intestate succession, just like any other piece of property.
+The holder of a future interest can sell it, leave it to someone in a will, or pass it through intestate succession.

 Estates in expectancy are descendable, devisable and alienable as estates in possession.